stacksimplify/aws-eks-kubernetes-masterclass/08-ELB-Application-LoadBalancers/08-03-ALB-Ingress-ContextPath-Based-Routing/README.md

 # AWS ALB Ingress Controller - Context Path Based Routing

 ## Step-01: Introduction
+- Discuss about the Architecture we are going to build as part of this Section
 - We are going to create two more apps with static pages in addition to UMS.
   - App1 with context as /app1 - Simple Nginx custom built image
   - App2 with context as /app2 - Simple Nginx custom built image